kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ## Why Use Apache Kafka?

 Apache Kafka is an open-source distributed event store and stream-processing platform that handles high volumes of data at high velocity.
 The Kafka ecosystem also brings a robust streaming framework called Kafka Streams designed to simplify the creation of streaming data pipelines and perform high-level operations like joining and aggregation.
 One of its key benefits is the ability to embed the streaming application directly within your Java application, eliminating the need to manage a separate platform.

-Also, we wanted to rely only on the queue as a database for our application (persistence queue) without additional dependencies.
+While building Kestra, we wanted to rely only on the queue as a database for our application (persistent queue) without additional dependencies.
+We analyzed many candidates (RabbitMQ, Apache Pulsar, Redis, etc.) and found that Apache Kafka was the only one that covered everything for our use case.

 ## Same Kafka Topic for Source and Destination